-7411 85th Avenue North, Brooklyn Park, MN 55445
+7411 85th Avenue North

+Brooklyn Park, Minnesota 55445

-Within 15 calendar days after receipt of the complaint, Melissa Danner or designee will meet or communicate with the complainant to discuss the complaint and the possible resolutions.
-Within 15 calendar days of the meeting or communication, Melissa Danner or designee will respond in writing, and where appropriate, in a format accessible to the complainant.
+Within 15 calendar days after receipt of the complaint, Vicki DeFord or her designee will meet or communicate with the complainant to discuss the complaint and the possible resolutions.
+Within 15 calendar days of the meeting or communication, Vicki DeFord or her designee will respond in writing, and where appropriate, in a format accessible to the complainant.
 The response will explain the position of the North Hennepin Community College and offer options for substantive resolution of the complaint.

-If the response by Melissa Danner or designee does not satisfactorily resolve the issue, the complainant and/or his/her designee may appeal the decision within 15 calendar days after receipt of the response to the Rolando Garcia or designee.
+If the response by Vicki DeFord or her designee does not satisfactorily resolve the issue, the complainant and/or his/her designee may appeal the decision within 15 calendar days after receipt of the response to the College President or his designee.

-Within 15 calendar days after receipt of the appeal, the Rolando Garcia or designee will meet with the complainant to discuss the complaint and possible resolutions.
-Within 15 calendar days after the meeting, the Rolando Garcia or designee will respond in writing, and, where appropriate, in a format accessible to the complainant, with a final resolution of the complaint.
+Within 15 calendar days after receipt of the appeal, the College President or his designee will meet with the complainant to discuss the complaint and possible resolutions.
+Within 15 calendar days after the meeting, the College President or his designee will respond in writing, and, where appropriate, in a format accessible to the complainant, with a final resolution of the complaint.

-All written complaints received by Melissa Danner or designee, appeals to the Rolando Garcia or designee, and responses from these two offices will be retained by the North Hennepin Community College for at least three years.
+All written complaints received by Vicki DeFord or her designee, appeals to the College President or his designee, and responses from these two offices will be retained by North Hennepin Community College for at least three years.